JHU-Expected-Possession-Value/epv-web-server/README.md

-# EPV-SARG: Expected Possession Value with Spatial Action Rating Generator
+# EPV-SARG: Expected Possession Value with Player Individuality

 In soccer, understanding the value of possession at any moment is crucial for tactical decision-making.
 This project develops an Expected Possession Value (EPV) system that quantifies the goal-scoring probability from any position on the field by evaluating what players can do: shoot, pass, or dribble.
 By combining machine learning models trained on real tracking data with recursive action evaluation, our EPV provides a comprehensive framework for assessing attacking potential and informing strategic decisions.
 This work extends traditional EPV by incorporating individual player skill into the model when choosing the best decision.